Steven-UY/Danaher-Droid/README.md

   - **React**: For building reusable UI components.
   - **API Routes**: Used for handling requests from the frontend to the backend, such as querying the transcript database and interacting with the RAG chain.
   - **Styling**: (Specify if you're using any CSS framework or styling solution like Tailwind CSS, styled-components, or plain CSS).

+  For more details on each step, see the [Technical Documentation](docs/tech_docs.md).

 ---